tekknolagi/isdt/lecture-notes/2-vcs.md

 Feel free to take a look at the `.git/` directory again and see what the objects are.
 You should be able to inspect any of them by using `git show`.

+TODO: One-paragraph enumeration of types of objects (commits, blobs, trees) and how they reference each other.

 ### Summary
 So what did we learn?
 We learned that Git repositories contain files and commits; the general write-add-commit flow; that all Git objects are stored in